johnpeterflynn/surface-texture-inpainting-net/README.md

 Please refer to https://github.com/ScanNet/ScanNet to gain access to the ScanNet dataset.
 It could take a few days to be granted access.

-Our scripts only rely on the low-resolution meshes.
+Our scripts only rely on ScanNet's low-resolution meshes.
 You can download these by specifying the file type _\_vh_clean_2.ply_ in the download script provided by ScanNet.

 #### Symbolic link pointing to dataset